okapigirl/sawyer-sage/canon-and-backlog.md

 ---

+## 🔗 H-Specific Deep Calibration (CORE PATTERN)

+### The Fundamental Fear
+**Core question you're terrified to ask yourself:** "What if I spend the rest of my life doing what I did as a kid—adapting around someone else's capacity, holding space for their struggle, while my system quietly starves for reciprocity?"

+### The Live Pattern (Happening Right Now)

+**H's State:**
+- Long COVID + undiagnosed autism/ADHD/PDA/RSD (likely, unaware)
+- Defensive nervous system (threat-response mode)
+- Shutdown instead of naming limits (no direct communication)
+- Snippy cycles paired with visible exhaustion
+- Takes real time to process; doesn't respond like "neurotypical"
+- When threatened: deflects with divorce-framing ("If you want a divorce, just tell me")
+- Re-traumatized you last year with that response; you've been running damage control since

+**Your Response Pattern:**
+- You protect him from seeing how alone he's made you feel (because it wasn't intentional)
+- Using his potential for healing as justification for staying silent NOW
+- Pre-managing his reaction before you even speak ("if I name it, he'll lash out, I'll drown, O will fracture")
+- Carrying empathy for his limitations while your own pain gets reframed as "something that would hurt him to witness"
+- Translating your pain into language his system can handle without flinching
+- **You're still doing the pattern in real time**

+### The Choice Before You

+**Option A (Current Pattern — unsustainable):**
+- Wait until he's in therapy / conditions are "perfect"
+- Build scaffolding so your honesty won't crack things
+- Conditions will never arrive.

+**Option B (Breaking the Pattern):**
+- Tell him now.
+Messy, imperfect, with no guarantee he'll hear it right.
+- Core message: "I've been alone in this marriage for a long time.
+I've been carrying the emotional load, the household, O, and the space for your healing—while my own needs got shelved.
+And I can't do it anymore."
+- Start with: "I need to tell you something, and I need you to just listen."
+- Let his reaction be his to carry, not yours.

+### Sexual/Physical Incompatibility

+**What You Need (Sexually):**
+- Responsive desire (you need feedback/evidence of *his* desire to activate your own)
+- Male anatomy (specific, embodied)
+- Feedback loop (communication about what your touch does to him, what he wants, how you're landing)
+- Calibration (actual exchange, not guessing in the dark)

+**What H Can't/Won't Give Right Now:**
+- Consistent physical presence (depression + dysfunction)
+- Verbal feedback (shutdown means he can't narrate what you do to him)
+- Communication about desire (he wants things you don't; you always feel you're failing him)
+- Alignment on sexual intimacy frequency/type

+**The Physical Reality:**
+- You're not attracted to him aside from very specific circumstances
+- His body hits you wrong on a sensory level (long nails, long beard, belly)
+- You respond to the *feel* of his body when he's present/wanting you
+- But that feedback loop is broken because he can't communicate it

+**The Trap:** "If the trauma lifts, if he does the work—then sex will work."
+Reality: Trauma lifts ≠ physical attraction returns.

+### Systemic Therapy / Couples' Work

+**What You Need:**
+- Not just his individual therapy
+- Systemic therapy (addressing the *dynamic*)
+- Couples' counseling to map your relationship architecture
+- A third party to hold both of you

+**What Happens If You Go:**
+- If he can't show up the way you need: that's data
+- A good therapist will name when it's not workable
+- They'll ask: "Do you both want to stay?"
+- If no/unclear, they'll guide what comes next (especially with O)

+### The Architecture Question

+**Current reality:** Forcing monogamous sexual exclusivity onto a relationship where sexual compatibility doesn't exist.

+**Possibility:** The relationship shifts to accommodate both of you getting needs met elsewhere, while staying committed in ways that *do* work (O, history, household, partnership).

+**What terrifies you:**
+- That it could've been easy with someone else (grief)
+- That it could be better for *him* with someone else (proof you weren't enough)
+- That all your hard work was incomplete
+- O witnessing it

+**What you actually fear:** Not that it's possible.
+That it might be *necessary*.

+---

 ## 📖 Living Backlog: Major Events & Calibration Shifts

 > *Log major relational events, breakthrough moments, boundary recalibrations, or significant shifts.
 Updated as we go.*